 Season Summary: 1973

-The Club faced a battle to be competitive in the 1973 season after commencing the season with three consecutive defeats, two being at home.
+The team faced a battle to be competitive in the 1973 season after commencing the season with three consecutive defeats, two being at home.
 A breakthrough two-point win at Coburg in round 4 was followed by a loss at Geelong West and, midway through the year, relegation to division two was yet again a real possibility.
 However, a string of four consecutive victories in rounds 12-15 against eventual premier Prahran (Greg Boxall 6 goals), Coburg (Boxhall 6 again), Geelong West (Les Stillman 5 goals) and Preston (Boxall 5 goals) ensured that this would not be the case.
 In fact, after the seven-goal win at Preston in round 15, Williamstown were only one game out of the four.
 A heart-breaking four-point loss at Port Melbourne the next week, after being 26 points up at the last change and 14 points ahead at the commencement of time-on, put the finals out of reach and the Seagulls would finish in sixth position with an 8-10 win-loss record, 10 points and percentage out of the final four.
 In fact the team beat Sunshine by 7 points the next week at Williamstown and then lost by 6 points at Dandenong in the final home-and-away game.
 The Reserves won a similar amount of games as the Seniors and missed the finals, whereas the Thirds (under 19's) under 1969 premiership ruckman Ken Barnes failed to win a game and struggled to even field a team on occasions.